Post-Op Care for Dental Implants Des Moines, WA

 At Des Moines Dental Center, we can provide you with information regarding post-op care for dental implants.
-This is the most durable and natural-looking way to replace your missing teeth.
+This is the most durable and natural-looking way to replace your missing teeth, but it requires oral surgery, meaning there is a recovery process that must be taken into consideration.
 When you visit our Des Moines, WA dental office, we can conduct an examination, take X-rays, and let you know what to expect from the implants procedure.
 This also includes what to expect during your recovery process.
-For more information, we encourage you to call (206) 408-8541 and schedule an appointment with Dr. Steven Reeves.
+For more information, we encourage you to call (206) 408-8541 and schedule an appointment with Dr. Dorantes.
 In the meantime, here is what you should know.

 What happens before the implant procedure?